hamdaankhalid/logparsely/README.md

 ## Query Layer:
 Please download the great work by the sqlite browser team and use their wonderful UI to browse your logs. https://sqlitebrowser.org/about/

+## Setup:
+- Pull repo
+- Download Sqlite Browser
+- Install rust using rustup, this will also install Cargo for you
+- Compile and run code using the following command: cargo run noninteractive -s "docker logs web -f" -s docker logs worker -f" -s docker logs billing -f"